-My friend, Frank Ferrante, is an example of how dramatically we can change our lives.
+Frank Ferrante is an example of how dramatically we can change our lives.
 He was addicted to drugs, got into recovery, became obese, and then with the help and encouragement of a new tribe, completely changed his life.
-The story of his change is wonderful, and I will let him tell it:
+The story of his change is wonderful, especially as he tells it in his own words:

 In my former life I was a carpenter and a contractor.
 When I was 50 years old, I hurt myself, and I couldn’t do it anymore.
 And I didn’t really want to.
 And I realized that I just felt the full weight of the decision not to try something new.
 And I was 300 pounds, or thereabout.
 I was on antidepressants, and other kinds of medications, and I really just felt like the colors of my life were dissolving.